Blackstone-Security-Group/blackstonesecuritygroup.co.uk/wiki/campaigns/soap-opera/operation-history.md

 Once hostilities subsided and cartel forces withdrew, the RLOG executive was safely escorted to Santa Arcadia International Airport without further incident.

 Operation Jitter was a success, showcasing BSG’s ability to adapt under pressure and dominate in urban defense against a heavily armed opponent.

+### 8. Operation Sundown

+#### Brief

+The final days of BSG’s current contract with RLOG are drawing to a close.
+With most objectives met and cartel activity significantly reduced, BSG personnel are off duty, gathered for a beachside sendoff hosted by RLOG.
+The atmosphere is relaxed—drinks, jetskis, and the quiet hum of demobilization.
+Sidearms are carried, but morale is high.

+But peace doesn’t last in Santa Arcadia.

+#### Outcome

+The post-campaign beach gathering was violently interrupted when a cartel hit squad launched a surprise attack against off-duty BSG contractors.
+Armed only with sidearms at the outset, BSG personnel quickly rallied, repelling the initial assault and seizing cartel AR platforms from downed enemies.
+Using RHIBs stationed on the beach, Bailiff squad successfully exfiltrated to a nearby Santa Arcadian Navy warship.

+Upon regrouping and rearming aboard the vessel, Bailiff was briefed on an emerging crisis: El Carpintero, who had been broken out of custody during the chaos of Operation Jitter, was orchestrating a hostage situation at the Santa Arcadia Sugar Factory.
+A high-value RLOG executive had been captured and was being held under direct threat.

+Bailiff squad was redeployed immediately.
+After fighting through remaining cartel resistance at the industrial site, they breached the main warehouse at the sugar factory in an attempt to rescue the hostage.
+Tragically, the RLOG VIP had been strapped into a bomb vest, and despite Bailiff’s rapid action, the device was detonated during the rescue attempt, resulting in the VIP’s death.

+During the engagement, Stop-Loss, the supporting helicopter element, sustained a critical engine hit and crash-landed nearby.
+Bailiff squad diverted mid-mission, locating and extracting the downed pilot under hostile conditions.
+After securing the crash site and neutralizing pursuing cartel forces, Bailiff squad returned to Santa Arcadia International Airport for immediate exfiltration out of country.